How Being a Foster Parent Ruined My Life: Navigating the Dark Side

 The Dark Side of Foster Parenting

 Foster parenting is not without its challenges.
 It can lead to emotional exhaustion, financial strain, and strain on family and social relationships.
-Foster parents may also face trauma and stress from dealing with children’s behavioral issues, legal challenges, and involvement with Child Protective Services.
+Foster parents may also face trauma and stress from dealing with children’s behavioural issues, legal challenges, and involvement with Child Protective Services.

 The Impact on Mental Health